 We can accept requests for advice in the following ways

 From young people

-- Telephone call (Parental consent needed if under 14).
+- Telephone call if over 14 years old with parents consent.
 Our admin team will ask you for some information about you and your current difficulties.
 Then a member of the Getting Advice Team will call you back.

 - E-Clinic – You can book an appointment to chat to us online by downloading the app.

 Download the app from Apple Store Download the app from Google Play

 We ask that Professionals complete the online referral form when asking for consultation and advice or requesting support for a child or young person aged 5 years old and above.
 This will be sent directly through to the team who will triage within 24hrs.
 This includes UECC referrals.